benmalcom/venue-finder/README.md

 ### Test

-Some couple of tests implemented.
+Implemented some couple of tests cases.
 Run `npm test`